 - a.
 Reconsideration of Bill Allowed Only Once.
 After a bill has been defeated by the Committee, reconsideration of the bill may be granted one time.
 (Joint Rule 62(a).) - b.
 Reconsideration Request.
 A request for reconsideration shall be made by the author either at the hearing in which the bill was defeated or within 15 legislative days of the bill's defeat, or prior to the interim joint recess, whichever occurs first.
-Any request for reconsideration not made at the hearing in which the bill was defeated shall be timely submitted by the author to the Committee in writing.
+Any request for reconsideration not made at the hearing in which the bill was defeated must be made within 15 legislative days by the author to the Committee in writing.
 (Joint Rule 62(a).) - c.
 Majority Vote Required for A Reconsideration Vote to Be Granted.
-Following a proper request for reconsideration, the Committee may grant reconsideration of a bill by a majority, recorded roll call vote only.
+Following a proper request for reconsideration, the Committee may grant reconsideration of a bill by a majority vote of the committee membership, recorded roll call vote only.
 Absent an objection by a Committee member, the vote to reconsider the bill may be granted by unanimous consent.
 If the request for reconsideration fails, the bill shall be immediately returned to the Secretary of the Senate.
 (Joint Rule 62(a).)